Specialist Palliative Care

 Community specialist palliative care

-Our community team can review patients in out-patient clinics or where needed in their own homes, they also operate between 9am and 5pm, Monday to Friday.
+Our community team can review patients in outpatient clinics or in their own homes.
+They also operate between 9am and 5pm, Monday to Friday.

 Referrals are triaged according to the information provided on the Community Specialist Palliative Care Nursing Service Referral Form